 A Master Sign Program is a comprehensive document that contains a set of sign criteria that is unique to a specific shopping center, commercial property, building or development that has the need at present or potentially in the future, for three or more tenant signs.
 Master Sign Programs go through a formal application and approval process with the local city or municipality and are kept on file and referred to by address when new sign designs are presented to the city for the purpose of permitting.
 Because the Master Sign Program has been previously vetted and approved by the city it sets the standard for what is allowed for the property/address specified.
+As a result, when a permit application package that conforms with the Master Sign Program is submitted to the city, it typically sails smoothly through the approval process.

 Why and Under What Circumstances are they Required?